-- a.
-5:40 p.m., Central European Time (CET) on the date that is five (5) years after the date on which the Company completes its Business Combination; - b. the liquidation of the Company in accordance with the Company's amended and restated memorandum and articles of incorporation, as amended from time to time, provided, however, that the exercise of a Warrant shall be subject to the satisfaction of any applicable conditions, as set forth in Section 3.4.2, with respect to a valid prospectus or a valid exemption from the obligation to publish a prospectus pursuant to the Prospectus Regulation being available.
+- 3.3 Duration of Sponsor Warrants.
+Sponsor Warrants may be exercised at any time on or prior to the earliest to occur of: - a.
+5:40 p.m., Central European Time (CET) on the date that is ten (10) years after the date on which the Company completes its Business Combination; - b. the liquidation of the Company in accordance with the Company's amended and restated memorandum and articles of incorporation, as amended from time to time, provided, however, that the exercise of a Warrant shall be subject to the satisfaction of any applicable conditions, as set forth in Section 3.4.2, with respect to a valid prospectus or a valid exemption from the obligation to publish a prospectus pursuant to the Prospectus Regulation being available.

-3.4 3.3 Exercise of Warrants.
+3.4 3.3Exercise of Warrants.

 3.4.1 Payment/Cashless Cash Exercise.
-Subject to the terms and conditions of these Warrant T&Cs, a Warrant may be exercised by the Registered Holder thereof by delivering to the Warrant Agent at its corporate trust department: (i) a notice of warrant Warrant exercise (in the form required by the Warrant Agent) or, in the case of a Warrant represented by a Book-Entry Interest (a "Book Entry Warrant"), the Warrants to be exercised on the records of the Depositary to an account of the Warrant Agent at the Depositary designated for such purposes in writing by the Warrant Agent to the Depositary from time to time; (ii) a duly executed "Warrant Holder representation letter" (in the form required by the Warrant Agent); and and (iiii) the payment in full of the Warrant Exercise Price for each Ordinary Share as to which a Warrant is exercised and any and all applicable taxes due in connection with the exercise of those Warrants, the exchange of those Warrants for the Ordinary Shares and the issuance of such Ordinary Shares, in lawful money of the United Kingdom, in good certified check or wire payable to the Warrant Agent.
+Subject to the terms and conditions of these Warrant T&Cs, a Warrant may be exercised by the Registered Holder thereof by delivering to the Warrant Agent at its corporate trust department: (i) a notice of warrant Warrant exercise (in the form required by the Warrant Agent) or, in the case of a Warrant represented by a Book-Entry Interest (a "Book-Entry Warrant"), the Warrants to be exercised on the records of the Depositary to an account of the Warrant Agent at the Depositary designated for such purposes in writing by the Warrant Agent to the Depositary from time to time; (ii) a duly executed "Warrant Holder representation letter" (in the form required by the Warrant Agent); and (iii) the payment in full of the Warrant Exercise Price for each Ordinary Share and 2056 GreenBonds in the value of £5.00 as to which a Warrant is exercised and any and all applicable taxes due in connection with the exercise of those Warrants, the exchange of those Warrants for the Ordinary Shares and 2056 GreenBonds, in lawful money of the United Kingdom, in good certified check or wire payable to the Warrant Agent.

-The date of exercise of the Warrants shall be the date on which the last of the following conditions is met (the "Exercise Date"): (i) the Warrants have been transferred by the accredited financial intermediary to the Warrant Agent; and (ii) payment in full of the Exercise Price for each Ordinary Share as to which the Warrants are exercised is received by the Warrant Agent.
+The date of exercise of the Warrants shall be the date on which the last of the following conditions is met (the "Exercise Date"): (i) the Warrants have been transferred by the accredited financial intermediary to the Warrant Agent; and (ii) payment in full of the Warrant Exercise Price for each Ordinary Share and the 2056 GreenBonds in the value of $\underline{\pounds 5.00}$ as to which the Warrants are exercised is received by the Warrant Agent.